Skip to content

 Alternatively, the first time you launch the Sidekick plugin, you will be prompted to enter your Sidekick API key.
 If you provide an API key at this point, then it will get saved to your Settings.

-Sidekick Service Connection
+Configuring Service Connection

 Sidekick Status